gcobb321/icloud3_v3_docs/docs/chapters/2_event-log.md

 ------
 #### Stage 4 - Setup iCloud & Mobile App Tracking Methods

-During the *Setup iCloud & Mobile APP Tracking Methods* stage:
+During the *Setup iCloud & Mobile App Tracking Methods* stage:

-- The devices in the Family Sharing list and the Find-my-Friends list in the Apple iCloud account are identified.
+- The devices in the Family Sharing list in the Apple iCloud account are identified.
 - The devices in the HA device and entity registries are read and identified.
-- The iCloud3 devices are linked to those in the Family Sharing list, the Find-my-Friends list and the Mobile App device list.
+- The iCloud3 devices are linked to those in the Family Sharing list and the Mobile App device list.
 - The devices in each of these lists that are not associated with an iCloud3 device are identified.

 !> The final verification of each device is done during this stage.
 Configuration errors due to a change in device names, device_tracker entity name errors and unavailable devices are reported.